 State suspends Salisbury lawyer's license

 Jul.
-20—SALISBURY — The state suspended a local attorney's law license for a year after she failed to file retrial motions for two clients in criminal cases.
+21—SALISBURY — The state suspended a local attorney's law license for a year after she failed to file retrial motions for two clients in criminal cases.

 Michelle Lee Brennan, who has listed a post office box at 6 Elm St. as her address, was suspended Jan.
 22 from practicing law for a year and a day because she failed to return an unearned fee to one of her clients; made misrepresentations to another; failed to cooperate with the state Board of Bar Overseers' attorneys; and continued to practice law while under administrative suspension, according to the board.